James E. Cantrill: Background

-Military and Political Career
+Military and political career

 In the American Civil War he served as a captain in the Confederate States Army Cavalry, first serving under Col. D. Howard Smith of the Fifth Kentucky Cavalry then transferring to serve as Morgan's Men.
 Later he became a member of the George Johnson Camp of the Confederate Veterans' Association of Kentucky.

-Cantrill served in the Kentucky House of Representatives from 1867-1871.
+Cantrill served in the Kentucky House of Representatives from 1867 to 1871.

 He served for several year as Master Commissioner of the Scott Circuit County before becoming Circuit Judge in 1892.
 While Cantrill was Lieutenant Governor, Jesse James robbed a stagecoach in Cave City, Kentucky, stealing a gold watch from Judge R.H.
 Roundtree, and a diamond ring from his daughter.
 Cantrill offered a reward of $1,500 for the arrest and conviction of the robbers.
 This reward was never collected for the proper criminal, as James was shot by a member of his own gang, but his guilt was shown by the possession of Judge Roundtree's gold watch.

 During his second term as Circuit Judge, he became a national figure in the controversial proceedings against the assassins of Kentucky Governor William Goebel.
 As the circuit judge in Franklin County, Kentucky, Cantrill swore in William Goebel as Kentucky governor in 1900, a day after Goebel was shot.
 When Goebel died, Cantrill presided over the trials of the alleged assassins, and backed the Democratic takeover of state government.
 This perseverance made him a hero in his hometown of Georgetown and encouraged him to run (unsuccessfully) for a seat in the Kentucky Senate in 1901.

 In 1904, Cantrill successfully campaigned for a seat on the Kentucky Court of Appeals.
 That year he suffered from a stroke from which he never recovered, however he traveled to Frankfort to be sworn in as a member of the Kentucky Court of Appeals.

 Death

-Cantrill died in 1908 at his home in Georgetown, Kentucky.
-He and his second wife are buried at Georgetown Cemetery in Georgetown, Kentucky.
+Cantrill died on April 5, 1908, at his home on Chambers Avenue in Georgetown, Kentucky.
+He was buried at Georgetown Cemetery in Georgetown, Kentucky.